School of Medicine

 During their training, many fellows will achieve advanced competencies.
 Many of the UCI fellows pass the nuclear cardiology and echocardiography board exams during the training period.
 At the end of their training, fellows function as independent and competent consultants, with level II certification in core areas of cardiology.

 The child neurology program offers a traditional three year training program in child neurology for pediatric residents who have completed two or three years of pediatric training, or have participated in the specialized child neurology research track as per the training guidelines of the ABPN.
 Our program offers a clinically focused curriculum with extensive didactic and bedside teaching.
 As per ACGME requirements, residents have 12 months of adult neurology training, 12 months of clinical child neurology, and approximately 12 months of elective rotations.
 Our residents complete the majority of their training at the UCI Medical Center and Children's Hospital of Orange County as well as rotations at various locations including outpatient subspecialty clinics, Center for Autism and Neurodevelopmental Disabilities, and Miller Children's Hospital in Long Beach.
 Our faculty is all board certified in child neurology and many of the faculty have subspecialty training and board certification in specialties such as epilepsy, clinical neurophysiology, sleep medicine, and neurodevelopmental disabilities.
-In addition to clinical emphasis residents have significant exposure to areas of active research in child neurology conducted by faculty focusing on a variety of projects including epilepsy, brain plasticity, Downs syndrome, sleep disturbances, muscular dystrophies.
+In addition to clinical emphasis, residents have the opportunity for exposure to areas of active clinical research, including epilepsy, concussion, neuromuscular disorders, and sleep.

 The Child & Adolescent Psychiatry Fellowship Training Program is a two-year program that builds on the training already completed in a General Psychiatry Residency.
 It provides subspecialty training in how to specifically evaluate and treat individuals younger than 18 years old by accounting for this population’s unique characteristics.
 Fellows are able to complement their developing knowledge base and clinical decision-making skills with a compassionate, humanistic approach.
 Our program emphasizes training in biological, psychological, and social modalities, as we strongly believe that a multidisciplinary approach is vital to providing excellent psychiatric care to children, adolescents and their families.
 Clinical experiences have been developed to provide exposure to the wide variety of psychiatric diagnoses and issues facing children and adolescents, as well as prepare our fellows for the diverse populations they may encounter post-graduation.
 Training opportunities include: acute inpatient treatment, partial hospitalization, consult-liaison service, emergency psychiatry, trauma-focused therapy clinic for victims of child abuse, school consultation at UCI’s Child Development Center, and juvenile forensic rotations.